edprince/dissertation/chapters/lit-review.md

 ## Summary

 Optimisation over networks is a popular topic, with an array of literature covering the subject.
-This helps guide this research fill the gap in front-end optimisations.
+This helps guide this research in starting to fill the gap in front-end optimisations.
-Following on from the research in "Analysing Mobile Web Browser Energy Consumption", this project will look at ways to reduce JavaScript by using Bundlers, and a comparison between two different bundlers.
+Following on from the research conducted by Thiagarajan et al, this project will look at ways to reduce JavaScript by using and comparing two different bundlers - Webpack and Rollup.

 There is a distinct lack of literature based around front-end JavaScript frameworks, which, along with the bundlers creates the foundation of this research.
 The following chapter will outline how an experiment is created to test the performance of a testbed web application whilst using different technologies.

+The experiments conducted in this dissertation shall be run using the Google Chrome browser.
+Not only does this browser give acces to the use of the comprehensive DevTools suite and Puppeteer, but it is also the most popular browser, with 62.63% of global traffic using it, ahead of Safari at 15.56% (GlobalStats 2019).